ZAPtronCoder/RANDOM-STUPID-IDEAS/cool ideas/ZAPS Subterranea.md

     - Plants will grow way slower than normal.
     - Neutral, but slightly more cold temperature.
     - Flavor text:
-        - The Waxing Forbode, *The world grows more cold, more hostile.*
+        - The Waxing Forbode, *"The world grows more cold, more hostile."*
-        - The Forbode, *The world seems calm, suspiciously calm, if cold and hostile.*
+        - The Forbode, *"The world seems calm, suspiciously calm, if cold and hostile."*
-        - The Waning Forbode, *The calm of the world shifts to panic, this is your last chance.*
+        - The Waning Forbode, *"The calm of the world shifts to panic, this is your last chance."*

 - Winter:
     - Renamed to the Harvest.